forcast-open/federated/docs/get_started.md

     introduces the key parts of the Federated Learning (FL) API, and demonstrates how to use FFL to simulate federated learning on federated MNIST data.

+## Federated-Api

+For a realist simulation and an example of a deployable api of the server side service of a federated training procedure, check out the [federated-api](https://github.com/forcast-open/federated-api) repository.